 \section{Related Work}

 \textbf{Variational Autoencoder (VAE).} A VAE \cite{kingma2013auto} helps us to do two things.
-Firstly it allows us to encode an image $x$ to a latent vector $z = Encoder(x) \sim q(z|x)$ with an encoder network, and then a decoder network is used to decode the latent vector $z$ back to an image that will be as similar as the original image $\bar{x} = Decoder(z) \sim p(x|z)$.
-That's to say, we need to maximize the marginal log-likelihood of each observation (pixel) in x, and the VAE reconstruction loss $\mathcal{L}_{rec}$ is the negative expected log-likelihood of the observations in x.
-Another important property of VAE is the ability to control the distribution of the latent vector $z$, which has characteristic of being independent unit Gaussian random variables, i.e., $z \sim \mathcal{N}(0, I)$.
-Moreover, the difference between the distribution of $q(z|x)$ and the distribution of a Gaussian distribution (called KL Divergence) can be quantified and minimized by gradient descent algorithm \cite{kingma2013auto}.
-Therefore, VAE models can be trained by optimizing the sum of the reconstruction loss ($\mathcal{L}_{rec}$) and KL divergence loss ($\mathcal{L}_{kl}$) by gradient descent.
+Firstly it allows us to encode an image $x$ to a small dimension latent vector $z = Encoder(x) \sim q(z|x)$ with an encoder network, and then an decoder network is used to decode the latent vector $z$ back to an image that will be as similar as the original image $\bar{x} = Decoder(z) \sim p(x|z)$.
+That is to say, we need to maximize marginal log-likelihood of each observation (pixel) in x, and the VAE reconstruction loss $\mathcal{L}_{rec}$ is negative expected log-likelihood of observations in x.
+Another important property of VAE is able to control the distribution of latent vector $z$, which has characteristic of being independent unit Gaussian random variables, i.e., $z \sim \mathcal{N}(0, I)$.
+Moreover, the difference between the distribution of $q(z|x)$ and the distribution of a Gaussian distribution (called KL Divergence) can be quantified and minimized using gradient descent algorithm \cite{kingma2013auto}.
+Therefore, VAE models can be trained by optimizing the sum of the reconstruction loss ($\mathcal{L}_{rec}$) and KL divergence loss ($\mathcal{L}_{kl}$) using gradient descent.

 Several methods have been proposed to improve the performance of VAE. \cite{kingma2014semi} extends the variational auto-encoders to semi-supervised learning with class labels, \cite{yan2015attribute2image} proposes a variety of attribute-conditioned deep variational auto-encoders, and demonstrates that they are capable of generating realistic faces with diverse appearance, Deep Recurrent Attentive Writer (DRAW) \cite{gregor2015draw} combines spatial attention mechanism with a sequential variational auto-encoding framework that allows iterative generation of images.
 Considering the shortcoming of pixel-by-pixel loss, \cite{ridgeway2015learning} replaces pixel-by-pixel loss with multi-scale structural-similarity score (MS-SSIM) and demonstrates that it can better measure human perceptual judgments of image quality. \cite{lamb2016discriminative} proposes to enhence the objective function with discriminative regularization.
 Another approach \cite{larsen2015autoencoding} tries to combine VAE and generative adversarial network (GAN) \cite{radford2015unsupervised,goodfellow2014generative}, and use the learned feature representation in the GAN discriminator as basis for the VAE reconstruction objective.